 In order to be good at manual testing, we have curated certain qualities that will help you become a better manual Tester-

-- Get thorough understanding of the requirements - For better manual testing, the right and complete understanding of the requirements is very vital.
+- Get a thorough understanding of the requirements – For better manual testing, the right and complete understanding of the requirements is very vital.
 It helps in improving the test coverage thereby improving the overall testing.

-- Good Domain knowledge - Good understanding of the domain is also very important as it helps in taking care of unspecified requirements or the non-functional requirements e.g a person having knowledge of the e-commerce domain can effectively test any e-commerce application even with limited set of requirements.
+- Good Domain knowledge – Good understanding of the domain is also very important as it helps in taking care of unspecified requirements or the non-functional requirements e.g a person having knowledge of the e-commerce domain can effectively test any e-commerce application even with a limited set of requirements.